SAP-samples/sme-partner-reference-application/Tutorials/07-Test-Trace-Debug.md

 ## Tracing

-You may consider adding log statements to the service implementations, for example
+You may consider adding log statements to the service implementations, such as for example
 ```javascript
 console.log("Author reading " + authorReadingIdentifier +" is blocked via event message");
 console.log("Event message log updated");